Xewar313/BD2021-Bookdex/README.txt

 To start using it, first create new user in tab create and then select new user in dropbox on the left

-After that application should be working properly.
+After that application should be working properl.